Skip to content

 runner_name = runner_catalogue.runner_name

-runners_df.loc[runners_df['selectionId'] == runner.selection_id, 'dogName'] = runner_name
+runners_df.loc[runners_df['selection_id'] == runner.selection_id, 'runner_name'] = runner_name

 # Assign market variables to the dataframe

-runners_df['winMarketId'] = market_id
+runners_df['win_market_id'] = market_id

 runners_df['marketName'] = market_name